 Stephen G. Landry, Ph.D., Chief Information Officer

 Seton Hall University is recognized as one of the leaders in the use of technology to support research and education, and at Seton Hall technology is ubiquitous.
 The University’s award-winning Mobile Computing Program provides laptops to all undergraduate students and faculty.
-This technology is supported by a campus-wide wireless network, an on-campus computer repair facility, 24x7 technical support, and cloud hosted services that include the PirateNet campus portal, the Blackboard learning management system, Microsoft 365 applications, and online services such as registration, payment and access to grades.
-Many of the University’s online services are also available through smartphones, using the SHUmobile app.
+This technology is supported by a campus-wide wireless network, an on-campus computer repair facility, 24x7 technical support, and cloud-hosted services that include the PirateNet campus portal, the Blackboard learning management system, and Microsoft 365 applications.
+Additionally, the University offers online access to administrative and academic services for registration, payment and access to grades.
+Many of these services can be accessed through mobile devices and tablets, using the SHUmobile app.

 For more information about technology at Seton Hall University visit technology.shu.edu.

 One of the cornerstones in achieving the University’s vision of supporting ubiquitous technology on campus is the University’s Mobile Computing Program.
 The program is mandatory for all full-time undergraduate students and is supported by the Mobile Computing Technology fee.
+Undergraduate university fees can be found on the Office of the Bursar's website under Tuition and Fees.
 The Mobile Computing Program has three mutually reinforcing components:

-The University’s Teaching, Learning and Technology Center (TLTC), located in Walsh Library, supports classroom technology and provides the programs and services that support the effective use of information technology to enhance teaching and learning.
-The TLTC provides facilities and classroom support for technology; audiovisual equipment for classrooms and events; media production; video conferencing facilities; and facilities for acquiring, converting and editing digital media and streaming media.
-The TLTC is also home to Space154, a makerspace featuring cutting-edge technology like 3D printing, Raspberry Pi, Chromakey green screens, and more.
-The TLTC provides faculty support for the appropriate integration of technology.
-The TLTC also provides training for all University-supported computer hardware and software to the entire Seton Hall community.
-Available classes range from the basics of using a laptop computer through courses on all levels of Microsoft Office, the Blackboard Learning System, developing a personal web site and many other topics.
-The TLTC also administers several programs aimed at supporting faculty and student use of technology and infusing technology appropriately into the curriculum.
+The University’s Teaching, Learning and Technology Center (TLTC), located in Walsh Library, supports classroom technology, and provides the programs and services that support the effective use of information technology to enhance teaching and learning, including facilities and classroom support for technology; audiovisual equipment for classrooms and events; media production; video conferencing facilities; and facilities for acquiring, converting and editing digital media and streaming media.
+In addition to providing faculty support for the appropriate integration of technology, the TLTC also provides training for all University-supported computer hardware and software to the entire Seton Hall community.
+Available classes range from the basics of using a laptop computer through courses on all levels of Microsoft Office, the Blackboard Learning System, developing a personal website and many other topics.
+To further support the integration of technology into teaching and learning, the TLTC is home to Space154, a makerspace for faculty and students to explore, create and innovate with cutting-edge technology like 3D printing, Raspberry Pi, Chromakey green screens, and more.

 The University provides a wide range of facilities and services to support information technology.
 Among these are: